jrenaud90/TidalPy/Papers/2025-JOSS/paper.md

 **Love Numbers** quantify a planet or moon's ability to respond to tidal or loading forces [@love1911; @shida1912].
 They are dynamic and depend on many physical factors such as a world's thermal state, physical structures (e.g., a presence of a solid or liquid core), past stress events, and orbit/spin state.
-These numbers can be measured, albeit with difficulty (particularly challenging if we are unable to send a fly-by or orbiting satellite).
+These numbers can be measured, albeit with difficulty particularly if no spacecraft flyby or orbiter is available.
 Therefore, it is useful to perform forward modeling utilizing our best estimates of a world's structure and composition to provide a range of values to constrain a world's response efficiency.

 TidalPy provides a Love number solver that uses information about a world's interior structure and thermal state to find these values.
 A user can turn on or off a variety of assumptions to determine their impact.
 This solver can